Axway/unified-catalog-integrations/cicd/README.md

 1. Download the pipeline folder files into your own github repository for which you want to publish in AMPLIFY Catalog.
     In order to create a new github repository, please use this link https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-new-repository

-2. Encrypt the private key generated for the DOSA service account using the gpg.
+2. Encrypt the private key generated for the service account using the gpg.
 Refer: https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#limits-for-secrets
 ```bash
 gpg --symmetric --cipher-algo AES256 private_key.pem